 - (1) New Coolants at 50 volume percent diluted.
 Coolants that are prediluted at the coolant manufacturer must be diluted with water that meets Reagent 4 "ASTM D1193" requirements. - (2) Maintain the in-service coolant at the given limits. - (3) For appropriate maintenance procedures, refer to the details given in this Chapter.
 For applications that allow the use of Cat ELI in water, a minimum of 7.5 percent of Cat ELI is recommended.
-For applications that allow the use of SCA and water, a minimum of 6 percent to a maximum of 8 percent concentration of Cat SCA are recommended. - (4) Water-based coolants are not allowed for use in machines that has NOx reduction aftertreatment devices, in engines that has AATAC and in Marine engines that have SWAC - (5) There are currently no industry standards to define the quality of water-based conventional coolants.
+For applications that allow the use of SCA and water, a minimum of 6 percent to a maximum of 8 percent concentration of Cat SCA are recommended. - (4) When an Organic Acid Technology (OAT) Extended Life Coolant (ELC) that contains nitrites (e.g. Cat ELC and Cat ELI) is used in aluminum core radiators, reference REHS7296.
+It is highly important the material of the radiator be identified prior to use of such coolant. - (5) Water-based coolants are not allowed for use in machines that has NOx reduction aftertreatment devices, in engines that has AATAC and in Marine engines that have SWAC - (6) There are currently no industry standards to define the quality of water-based conventional coolants.
 To control the quality of SCA and water coolants, the commercial SCA additive package should pass ASTM D6210 when this package is used in a glycol based coolant.
 Do not use a commercial SCA additive package that only meets the ASTM D3306 or equivalent specification when used in a glycol based coolant.

-Special Requirements (1) Cat diesel engines equipped with air-to-air aftercooling (ATAAC) Minimum of 200/, glycol in required, 500/, Chycol in recommended Cat C7-C32 marine engines with engine mounted heat exchangers and raw water aftercoolers (SWAC (2)) Minimum of 30% glycol is required.
+Special Requirements (1) Cat diesel engines equipped with air-to-air aftercooling (ATAAC) Minimum of 20% always is required, 50% Cluad is recommanded Cat C7-C32 marine engines with engine mounted heat exchangers and raw water aftercoolers (SWAC (2) ) Minimum of 30% glycol is required.
 50% Glycol is recommended.
 Water alone or water with SCA or with ELI is NOT allowed.
 Cat 3618 engine model Water based ELI is recommended.
 Water based SCA is acceptable.
 Glycol-based coolants are NOT allowed.
-Cat C18 SCAC(3), Cat C32 SCAC, and Cat 3500C Tier 3 and Cat 3500E Tier 4 (4) certified marine engines Maximum of 20% glycol is allowed in the aftercooler circuit.
+Cat C18 SCAC (3) , Cat C32 SCAC, and Cat 3500C Tier 3 and Cat 3500E Tier 4 (4) certified marine engines Maximum of 20% glycol is allowed in the aftercooler circuit.
 (5) (not applicable to the jacket water circuit, which is capable of 50% glycol mixture)

-- (1) Water based ELI and SCA are not recommended for use in applications that require freeze protection. - (2) SWAC: seawater aftercoolers - (3) SCAC: Separate Circuit Aftercooler - (4) 43° C SCAC inlet temperature is allowed when using treated water only. - (5) For freezing protection of -5° C (23° F) temperatures and lower, consult your Cat dealer for guidance.
+(1) Water based ELI and SCA are not recommended for use in applications that require freeze protection.

+(2) SWAC: seawater aftercoolers

+(3) SCAC: Separate Circuit Aftercooler

+(4) 43° C SCAC inlet temperature is allowed when using treated water only.

+(5) For freezing protection of -5° C (23° F) temperatures and lower, consult your Cat dealer for guidance.